 On the one hand, there are scuba diving options for beginners, but on the other, there are very extreme dive sites that only specialised dive masters can complete.
 For example, wreck or cave diving.

-This allows beginners to enjoy diving within a safe and controlled environment and advanced divers to explore more complex and skillful dives such as deep-sea dives and wreck exploration dives.
+This allows beginners to enjoy diving within a safe and controlled environment and advanced divers to explore more complex and skilful dives such as deep-sea dives and wreck exploration dives.

 Similar to white water rafting, dive sites are categorised based on the risks, hazards and diver experience required.

-No matter your experience, there are many places that teach you how to dive.
+No matter your experience, there are many places you can go to learn how to scuba dive.

 To start, most dive centres require that you complete at least a 3-4 day PADI Open Water Course.